tdwg/bdq/tg2/_review/docs/supplement/index.md

 **Notes** [non-normative]: Additional comments that the Authors believed necessary for an accurate understanding of the Test or issues that implementers needed to be aware of.

 Example: For [AMENDMENT_SCIENTIFICNAMEID_FROM_TAXON](../terms/bdqtest/index.md#AMENDMENT_SCIENTIFICNAMEID_FROM_TAXON), 'Return a result with no value and a Result.status of NOT_AMENDED with a Response.comment of ambiguous if the information provided does not resolve to a unique result (e.g. if homonyms exist and there is insufficient information in the provided data, for example using the lowest ranking taxa in conjunction with dwc:dwc:scientificNameAuthorship, to resolve them).
-When referencing a GBIF taxon by GBIF's identifier for that taxon, use the the pseudo-namespace "gbif:" and the form "gbif:{integer}" as the value for dwc:scientificNameID.'
+When referencing a GBIF taxon by GBIF's identifier for that taxon, use the pseudo-namespace "gbif:" and the form "gbif:{integer}" as the value for dwc:scientificNameID.'

 ## 6 Code for BDQ Components (non-normative)